Enquire now

 Introduction

-Blood clots in the brain are one of the conditions that often go ignored as not many people are aware of this problem.
+Blood clots in brain are one of the conditions that often go ignored as not many people are aware of this problem.
 If you are experiencing symptoms like lightheadedness, or sudden headache, then book your appointment with best neurologists in Jaipur at CK Birla Hospitals.
 Blood clots in the brain are a problem that requires immediate doctor’s attention.
 If it is left untreated, it can lead to severe consequences.

 Hence, for your better understanding, in this blog, we will discuss this condition comprehensively.
 Kindly note that this is for informative purposes only and we do not encourage overlooking the doctor’s consultation in any way.